alexrobincrabbe/build_a_treehouse/README.md

 </div>

 - Icons are taken from the [Fontawesome](https://fontawesome.com/) Icon library and are utilised as classes in the `<i>` tag.
-- Icons are utilised in the footer for links to external sites, the dropdown menus, and the back to top link.
+- Icons are utilised in the footer for links to external sites, the dropdown menus and the back to top link.

 #### Favicon